daniel-prause/awesome-info-display/README.md

 4. Connect ESP32 Display: Connect your ESP32 display to your Windows machine.

 5. Run the Application: Execute the application on your Windows machine.
 The display contents of the first available screen will be transferred to the external display, showcasing the currently active screen.
+You can switch to the next screen by pressing the pause button.

 ## Contributing